 Named to acknowledge recent Cadillac racing successes by Briggs Cunningham at the 1950 LeMans 24-Hour race, the Cadillac Le Mans had a fiberglass body on a 115 inch wheelbase chassis (the Corvette's wheelbase was 102 inches).
 The front end styling of the Le Mans presaged the look of the 1954 production Caddys:

-Cadillac constructed four Le Mans roadsters, at least one of which made the rounds in the late '50s with quad headlamps and subtler tailfins.
+Cadillac constructed four Le Mans roadsters (in various colors, including metallic blue and silver), at least one of which made the rounds in the late '50s with quad headlamps and subtler tailfins.

 In later years, Cadillac would show other concept sports car teasers but never offered a production sportster until 1987 when it debuted the two-seat Cadillac Allanté.
 Sadly, the Allanté and the later XLR roadster were market failures.
 While the public was excited by the concept of a Caddy sports car, they were apparently less interested in actually purchasing one. (posted 7/30/13)

 |In 1953, Ike was sworn in as president of the U.S. Earl Warren became Chief Justice of the Supreme Court.
 Elizabeth II was crowned Queen of England.